PrashantMohta/ModdingDocs/Hooks/ilhooks.md

 similar to the previous 2 errors, since the stack would be missing expected values.
 In rare cases, it may be possible for you to completely remove a branch target, though generally it seems that `ILCursor` is pretty resilient to this in the author's testing.

+## Additional Reading

+In this documentation, you've been presented several partial examples.
+Many of these examples are adapted from a heavily annotated example by [Flib](https://github.com/flibber-hk).
+Here is the original/complete example for updating the wait times for the QG drop platforms: https://gist.github.com/flibber-hk/47bd1e713405fa5936255dd2265c3bb3.
+This is a good read as well, as it presents a more complete view of the code and is more example-oriented.